 There is no penalty for not availing of a pre-approved loan

 Sure, there is a penalty.
 The bank would forfeit the processing fee in case you are not able to grab the offer that is extended for a limited period.
 Also, every attempt to get a loan gets registered in your credit report.
 Making several such attempts and not availing of them would reflect poorly in your credit report.
 Banks would judge you adversely for that when you have to do serious business with them in future.

 You can stretch the time limit

 In case you are not able to grab them within that time period, they cease to exist.
 This period may range between three and six months.
-The validity of pre-approved home loans at public lender State Bank of India, for example, is three months.
 After this period, the bank would forfeit the amount you have submitted as the processing fee and the offer would no more be valid.